Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8X2V5/the-friends">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GK9UG2N53/the-heroes-fight-bravely">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">A surprise visit from an old friend prompts the Corpse God to rethink how he<br>fits into his new world.
-His first step?
-An overdue confrontation with Xiaoyu.
-Meanwhile, Iwanome,<br>Clarissa, and Solitaire pursue the same mystery in their own ways.</p>
+<p align="center">Tomoe, Mio, and the residents of the demiplane are ordered by Makoto to take back<br>Kaleneon, and enter enemy territory.
+Meanwhile, in the Gritonia Empire, Tomoki and his friends head<br>to the battlefield, where they encounter Sofia standing in their way.</p>
 </td>
 </tr>
 </table>